BNSC1/android-notes/README.md

 How DI works?: the service implements the interface, the client depends on the interface, the injector creates the service and injects it into the client

+Why use Dagger?:

+- easier dependency management

+- allowing to pass mocked dependencies from the outside for easier unit testing

+- easier scope management

 What Are Components In Dagger: They are a way of telling Dagger 2 what dependencies should be bundled together and made available to a given instance so they can be used.

 What Are Modules In Dagger: installed to that component to allow binding to be accessed